photoprism/photoprism-docs/docs/setup.md

 ```

 Pulling a new version can take several minutes, depending on your internet connection.
-You can also use Watchtower to automatically update the image which is how our
+You can use [Watchtower](https://github.com/containrrr/watchtower) to automatically update the image which is how our
 [public demo](https://demo.photoprism.org/) stays up-to-date.

 !!! note